djmikeale/RF23/README.md

 Probably!
 Also, the Roskilde Festival website helps a bit, but I've been desiring the following functionality:

-- Rather than just ❤️ the artists I like, I want it more granular, and be able to add comments on *why* I (dis)liked an artist
+- before the festival:
+    - Discover new music to look forward to at the festival
+    - Be able to listen to artists' music without too many clicks
+    - Define *how much* I'd like to see an act, rather than just giving the artist a ❤️
+- at the festival:
+    - I don't want to get distracted by the artists that don't appeal to me
     - My GF and I would like to easily see what concerts we want to see together
-- Being able to listen to artists' mustic on Spotify without too many clicks
-- See the relevant information at the right time in a familiar interface
+    - being able to send a screenshot of my calendar so my friends know what I'm up to

 </details>